If you are trying to find the types of succulents in India that can survive easily in the Indian climate?

 Just place it in an indirect sunlight location and water it whenever the topsoil gets dry.

 Hoya Kerrii ( love plant)

-It just comes with one heart shaped leaf, that is the reason it is also known as love plant & sweetheart plant.
+It just comes with one heart-shaped leaf, that is the reason it is also known as the love plant & sweetheart plant.

-But as it starts to grow, it gets even more beautiful with strings of leaf coming into life. (you should definitely get one for yourself)
+But as it starts to grow, it gets even more beautiful with strings of leaves coming into life. (you should definitely get one for yourself)

 Moon Cactus/ Ruby Ball cactus

 One of the most beautiful succulent plants in India is Moon Cactus.

 It is actually made up of two succulents.